lulav/LRS_Documentation/docs-data-analysis/error-analysis/error_analysis_description.md

 **```return_fig```** :&ensp;<code>bool</code>, default <code>False</code>
-:   If True, the figure, handles and labels for legend will be returned.
+:   If True, the figure and ax (or list of ax) will be returned.

 **```**kwargs```**